polyglotdev/the-git-and-github-bootcamp/README.md

 ## Keeping Your Commits Atomic

 When you are working on a feature or a bug fix, it is important to keep your commits atomic.
 This means that each commit should represent a single change to the codebase.
 This makes it easier to track changes, revert to previous stages, and collaborate with other developers.

+## Commit Messages: Present Tense or Past Tense

+The documentation for Git uses the present tense for commit messages.
+This is because the commit message is a command that tells Git what to do.
+For example, "Add a new feature" or "Fix a bug".
+However, some developers prefer to use the past tense for commit messages.
+This is a matter of personal preference, so choose the style that works best for you.